wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 Upon completion of this lesson the participant will be able to:

+Explain why it's important to test for PHP version compatibility Identify where to find information about PHP version changes Demonstrate how to test manually for PHP version compatibility Execute scanning of code for PHP version compatibility using PHPCompatibilityWP

 ## Outline

+1. Introduction
+2. Why test for PHP version compatibility?
+3. Where to find information on PHP version changes
+4. Example plugin
+5. How to test for PHP version compatibility
+    1. Manual compatibility testing
+    2. Scanning your code using PHPCompatibilityWP
+    3. A note on PHPCompatibility versions.
+        1. Considerations

 ## Introduction

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn about testing your WordPress plugins for PHP version compatibility.
+In this tutorial, you're going to learn about testing your WordPress products for PHP version compatibility.

-You will learn why it's important to test for PHP version compatibility, where to find information about PHP version changes, as well as three methods to test your plugins for PHP version compatibility.
+You will learn why it's important to test for PHP version compatibility, where to find information about PHP version changes, as well as two methods to test your plugins and themes for PHP version compatibility.

 ## Why test for PHP version compatibility?

 WordPress is written in PHP, and as such, it needs to be able to run on at least the minimum supported version of PHP that is available to web hosts.
-While WordPress has a specific minimum requirement for PHP, older PHP versions will eventually reach end of life by the PHP developers, and will not receive any security updates in the near future.
+While WordPress recommends a specific minimum version of PHP, older PHP versions will eventually reach end of life, and will not receive any security updates in the near future.

-For example, the current version of PHP required to run WordPress is 7.4, which reached end of life status on the 28th November 2022
+For example, the current minimum recommended PHP version to run WordPress is 7.4, which reached end of life status on the 28th November 2022

-WordPress core itself is considered compatible with PHP 8.0, and the WordPress core team is working on making WordPress compatible with PHP 8.1 and PHP 8.2.
+WordPress core itself is considered compatible (with select explicit exceptions) with PHP 8.0 and PHP 8.1 and beta-compatible with PHP 8.2 and the upcoming PHP 8.3 release.
 However, they cannot guarantee that all plugins will be compatible with current or future versions of PHP.

 As a plugin developer, it's therefore important to have a process in place to test your plugins for PHP version compatibility.